dotnet/runtime/docs/workflow/testing/coreclr/testing.md

 ## Requirements

-In order to build CoreCLR tests, you will need to have built the runtime and the libraries (i.e. _clr_ and _libs_ subsets).
+In order to build CoreCLR tests, you will need to have built the runtime and the libraries (that is, _clr_ and _libs_ subsets).
 You can find more detailed instructions per platform in their dedicated docs:

 * [Windows](/docs/workflow/building/coreclr/windows-instructions.md)
 * [MacOS](/docs/workflow/building/coreclr/macos-instructions.md)